Recognize this little fella?

 No wonder it’s hard to keep your commitment to writing regularly.
 It seems that although we talk about the importance of making time for research, even our colleagues are suspicious of whether we are really working during those times.

 Writing is part of your job

 Not only that, you write to think.
-Writing is one way that you make sense of all that stuff in your head.
+Writing is the primary way that you make sense of all those ideas in your head.

 Dealing with that gremlin